RemyaManoharan/RemyaManoharan/README.md

 ### Hi there 👋 ,I am Remya
 <h2> About Me </h2>
 <p align="left">Software Engineer dedicated to improving skills through hands -on learning and development work.
-Proficient in HTML5, CSS, JavaScript, and other programming languages.
+Proficient in JavaScript, React , NodeJS, Express and other programming languages.
 Eager to contribute technical expertise and drive innovation in a challenging role.
 Well-organized and collaborative team player with strong communication and analytical abilities.
 Has strong Finance-management back-ground.</p>

 <h3>Languages and Tools</h3>